14ag/14ag/README.md

 ## Philip wants you to look at his Repos and Contribute

-This is stash 1/2 where he keep code
+I startd coding to communicate with systems very specific instructions

-## His Method
+## overview

-1. Write code
+1. Svelte frontends
-2. Make it work
+2. Fast api backends
-3. repeat
+3. AI tools

 Feel free to: